A Robust Framework for Graph-based Two-Sample Tests Using Weights: Graph-based Testing Framework

 Graph-based tests provide a general framework to conduct two-sample tests for multivariate and non-Euclidean data.
 A similarity graph is constructed from the pooled observations of both samples according to a similarity measure (such as Euclidean distance).
 The similarity graph can be constructed based on a certain criterion.
-For example a minimum spanning tree (MST) is a similarity graph that connects all observations in such a way that the total distance across edges is minimized.
-A $k$-MST graph is an extension of the MST: it is the union of the 1st, $\hdots$, $k$th MST, where the 1st MST is the MST and the $i$th MST $(i > 1)$ is the spanning tree with the total distances across edges minimized subject to the constraint that it does not contain any edges in the 1st, $\hdots, (i-1)$th MST(s).
+For example, a minimum spanning tree (MST) is a similarity graph that connects all observations in such a way that the total distance across edges is minimized.
+A $k$-MST is the union of MST and $k-1$ spanning trees, where the $i$th $(i > 1)$ spanning tree does not contain any edges from the first $i-1$ spanning trees.
 Other examples include the $k$-nearest neighbor graph ($k$-NNG), where each observation is connected to its $k$ nearest neighbors.
-The similarity graph could also be constructed according to domain knowledge.
+Alternatively, the graph could be constructed according to domain knowledge and expertise.

-Three quantities of the graph are computed: the between-sample edge-count ($R_0$), the within-sample edge-count of Sample $\textbf{X}$ ($R_1$), and the within-sample edge-count of Sample $\textbf{Y}$ ($R_2$).
-Figure \ref{fig:example_low_d} illustrates $R_0$, $R_1$ and $R_2$ on an MST constructed from Euclidean data.
-For illustration, the dimension of each observation is $2$, but these quantities can be computed for data in arbitrary dimension.
-Sample $\textbf{X}$ is represented by dots and Sample $\textbf{Y}$ is represented by triangles.
-The number of edges connecting between the dots and triangles is $R_0$ (between-sample edge-count), the number of edges connecting within the dots only is $R_1$ (within-sample edge-count of Sample $\textbf{X})$, and the number of edges connecting within the triangles only is $R_2$ (within-sample edge-count of Sample $\textbf{Y})$.
-A combination of these edge-counts ($R_0$, $R_1$, and $R_2$) are used to construct different graph-based test statistics.